Southeastern-Louisiana-University/cmps383-2025-sp-p03-g06/Selu383.SP25.P03.Mobile/README.md

 - In <b>services/constants.ts</b>, the base URL changes based on environment.

 - All API calls go through <b>services/api/client.ts</b>.
 It constructs full API URLs using a base from constants.ts

+## Data Types

+The services/api/types.ts file defines shared TypeScript interfaces that describe the structure of the data used throughout the mobile app.
+These types ensure consistency between the frontend and backend and help prevent bugs caused by mismatched data shapes.